 Step-by-Step Guide to Creating Two Y-Axes in Google Sheets

-To create two Y-axes in Google Sheets, follow these steps: (See Also: How To Fit Cell Size To Text In Google Sheets)
+To create two Y-axes in Google Sheets, follow these steps: (See Also: How To Make A Daily Schedule On Google Sheets)

 - Select the data range: Select the data range that you want to use for your chart, including the headers.